-Implement the Choice Neighborhoods grant program in the Edison-Eastlake Community (EEC), with the redevelopment of the East Asset Management Project (AMP), AZ001000003.
+• Implement the Choice Neighborhoods grant program in the Edison-Eastlake Community (EEC), with the redevelopment of the East Asset Management Project (AMP), AZ001000003.

-The Housing Department was awarded the Choice Neighborhoods Planning and Action grant in 2016 to create a comprehensive neighborhood transformation plan for the area surrounding its East AMP, AZ001000003.
+The Housing Department was awarded a Choice Neighborhoods Planning and Action grant in 2016 to create a comprehensive neighborhood transformation plan for the Edison-Eastlake Community (EEC) surrounding its East AMP, AZ001000003, that included 577 aged and obsolete public housing units.
 The Housing Department issued a Request for Proposals and selected developer Gorman & Company, a national affordable housing developer with experience in many of HUD's programs.
 Sidney P. Osborn Homes (145 units, AZ1-7B), A.L.
 Krohn Homes (202 units, AZ1-8B), and Frank Luke Homes (230 units, AZ1-2) are the target public housing sites for Choice Neighborhoods.
-The Housing Department and its partners gathered input and facilitated an extensive resident and community stakeholder planning process to create the transformation plan, which was submitted to HUD on June 28, 2018.
-The Planning and Action Grant is fully expended and pending close out.
+The Housing Department and its partners gathered input and facilitated an extensive resident and community stakeholder planning process to create the EEC transformation plan, the One Vision Plan, that was submitted to HUD on June 28, 2018.
+The Planning and Action Grant is fully expended and pending close-out.